zhouyan/BSONLite.jl/README.md

 This package differ in a few ways.

 * It support all BSON types
-* It separate the IO of raw BSON data from how they are encoding of Julia types.
+* It separate the IO of raw BSON data from the encoding of Julia types.

 The BSON.jl package is more suitable for use as a general serialization for Julia data structures while this package aims to work better in multi-languages